eclipse-sumo/sumo/docs/web/docs/Simulation/Bicycles.md

 Note, that that the `guiShape="bicycle"` along with [sensible default parameters](../Vehicle_Type_Parameter_Defaults.md) are automatically used when specifying `vClass="bicycle"`.
-By adapating [vType-parameters for acceleration,deceleration,maximumSpeed,etc..](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#vehicle_types) different cyclist types can be modelled.
+By adapting [vType-parameters for acceleration,deceleration,maximumSpeed,etc..](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#vehicle_types) different cyclist types can be modelled.